 Head to the Texas State Capitol Building and take a free guided tour of the building and grounds while your guide educates you on Texan history and legislature.
-Also, don’t miss the Trail of Trees, a self-guided tour of the historic and significant trees on the grounds of the capitol.
+Also, don’t miss the Trail of Trees, a self-guided tour – or book a tour, check out our G Adventure Review here, of the historic and significant trees on the grounds of the capitol.
 Learn all about the 25 tree species that represent each of the six forest regions of Texas.
-Learn interesting facts such as which trees are ideal for furniture and which trees’ bark is used for tanning leather.
+Learn interesting fun facts examples such as which trees are ideal for furniture and which trees’ bark is used for tanning leather.

 When you’re done, continue your education with a guided historic walking tour that begins at the capitol building.
 Learn more about the deeds of local heroes as you stroll down Congress Avenue, gape at turn-of-the-century Victorian homes, and witness the passage of time through architecture.

 Visit One of the Largest Outdoor Art Galleries in Texas